pandosme/pandosme.github.io/docs/_posts/2022-10-02-nodered-acap.md

 Rasberry Pi or similar.
 This is the common way to deploy Node-RED.
 There maybe cases where Node-RED is needed for a specific solution with an Axis device and there are no other hosts available than the Axis device.

 Do you need to have a custom service on the device targeting a specific system, api or service not supported in the device?
 You can develop this service without using Axis ACAP SDK or be a software developer.
 The Node-Red-Installer comes with pre-installed nodes that provides access to resources inside the device.
-With these nodes you can create sophisticated logic and integration that was previously only doable with ACAP.
+With these nodes you can create sophisticated logic and integration that was previously only doable with ACAP SDK.

 ![image]({{ site.url }}/assets/node-red-contrib-host.JPG)